SOWANGEN…on sale today…JUNE 12, 2026 AMAZON.COM

 Book 2 of the Swan Island Trilogy ~ brings us back to the story of a girl, kidnapped by First Nations Abenaki people from Swan Island in the Kennebec River and ransomed to an affluent couple in Montreal.
 Hiking through the wild frontier with Abenaki guide teaching her his language and vital herbal remedies, and a French trapper with whom her language is natural, brings hardship to its head.
 Upon her return and being reunited with her biological father, life turns even more challenging.

-Boarding with Reverend Jacob Bailey and wife Sally Weeks Bailey at abandoned Fort Richmond, she learns what life is about on the Maine Frontier in the 1700’s.
-A failed marriage followed her boarding for another couple of years with a retired Boston sea Captain.
-His tutoring her in speaking the English language clearly encouraged her to become a teacher.
+Boarding with Reverend Jacob Bailey and wife Sally Weeks Bailey at abandoned Fort Richmond, she learns what life is about on the Maine Frontier in the 1700’.
 The remainder of her once-privileged life moves into a much more improved place from the rustic cabin her biological father offered.
-When she left Boston after the death of her first husband she relocated to New Hampshire, later remarrying.

 LOST HOMES OF SWAN ISLAND, with other nostalgic scenes of island life